Myra McQueen: Relationship with Sally St. Claire

 Over multiple months, a potential romance between Myra and Sally was teased as the former remained confused on her sexuality.
 On many occasions, Myra avoids confronting her feelings and pushes Sally away.
 Wallace liked the idea of two former lovers reuniting and beginning a modern relationship.
 Writers agreed and developed a romantic relationship between the pair in February 2018.
 Wallace confirmed that although the romance would become serious, it would be tested at various points.
 She felt that the plot was "an important and groundbreaking storyline".
 She added that it is "a story of love [and] of soul-mates", rather than a sexual relationship.
 The development occurs after Sally decides to move out, having become disheartened by Myra's rejections.
 Following Bart's funeral, Myra reflects on mortality and decides she wants a "meaningful" relationship with Sally.
 The pair have sex, but the next morning, Myra hides the development from the family, making Sally believe that Myra is rejecting her again.
 Realising this, Myra makes a public declaration of love for Sally in The Dog in the Pond pub.

-Second departure

 Following Barber-Lane's decision to leave the show again, Myra was written out in March 2019.
 Her final storyline sees her relationship with Sally end after Myra cheats on Sally before their wedding.
 Sally offers to leave the village, but Myra claims to need to sort out her daughters in Alicante so departs.
 Barber-Lane expressed her sadness at leaving, but opined that she "[needed] to do something different for [her]".
 She explained that during her second stint, she enjoyed Myra and Sally's relationship as well as Myra's friendship with Marnie.
 In a video uploaded to the show's Instagram, Barber-Lane thanked viewers for "taking Myra to [their] hearts".
 She also teased that the character could return again in the future.